vdct/ProjetDuMois/docs/DEVELOP.md

 - `edit` : changes concerning features version>1 (tag or geometry edits)

 It is possible to attribute your own type for each project by creating a `contribs.sql` file next to `info.json`.
-This script contains UPDATE SQL requests to add entries in `pdm_changes` table.
+This script contains UPDATE SQL requests to add entries in `pdm_features` table.
 Each OSM change can only have a single type and have a single amount of points associated.

 Configuration of points is in `info.json`: